We often emphasize the importance of keeping cool in a crisis. But sometimes coolness can give way to detachment and apathy.

 The first form is “cognitive empathy,” simply knowing how the other person feels and what they might be thinking.
 Sometimes called perspective-taking, this kind of empathy can help in, say, a negotiation or in motivating people.
 A study at the University of Birmingham found, for example, that managers who are good at perspective-taking were able to move workers to give their best efforts.

-But cognitive empathy can illustrate the “too cold to care” phenomenon: When people try to understand another person’s point of view without internalizing his or her emotions, they can be so detached that they’re not motivated to do anything to actually help that person.
+But cognitive empathy can illustrate the “too cold to care” phenomenon: When people try to understand another person’s point of view without internalizing their emotions, they can be so detached that they’re not motivated to do anything to actually help that person.

 In fact, those who fall within psychology’s “Dark Triad”—narcissists, Machiavellians, and sociopaths—can actually put cognitive empathy to use in hurting people.
 As Ekman told me, a torturer needs this ability, if only to better calibrate his cruelty.
 Talented political operatives can read people’s emotions to their own advantage, without necessarily caring about those people very much.